5 Best Steelhead Fishing Rigs That Guide Use

 You need to use the right-sized hook based on the size of your bait.
 So, unless you only use one bait and one size, you need multiple-sized hooks ranging from size 2 to size 10.

-In the great lakes steelhead region, sizes 6 to 10 are perfect.
+In the Great Lakes steelhead region, sizes 6 to 10 is perfect.

 Also, cheap hooks are more likely to bend and break, so stick with these good-quality hooks.